nitzanye/react-around-api-full/frontend/README.md

 **API**

-- This project has been built to interact with serr data.
+- This project has been built to interact with server data.

 **Product Specification Document**